m-xim/textcompose/README.md

 ## 👨‍💻 Contributing

-We welcome contributions to `TextCompose`.
+Contributions are welcome!
 If you have suggestions or improvements, please open an issue or submit a pull request.